pnaveen4u87/Cuisine_Classifier/README.md

 In this project, we have built a classifier model which will classify the food receipies into different cuisines based on the ingredients used.

-we have also bulit a web interface to filter and view the classified results and also to act as a interface to navigate to the source food receipe article page.
+we have also bulit a web interface to filter and view the classified results and also to act as a interface to navigate to the source food receipe article.

 ## Team Members